carbon-language/carbon-lang/docs/design/generics/details.md

 this may be something we will have to revisit in the future.

 **Concern:** Having both `extends` and [`extend`](#external-impl) with different meanings is going to be confusing.
 One should be renamed.
+Perhaps `extends` would be better replaced by `provides`?

 Examples: